Baby supplies you needNewborn care - baby supplies

 - Nursing pads and nursing bra.

-- Car seat - most hospitals require that this be properly installed before leaving the hospital.
-If you need help, ask your nurses at the hospital for help with installing it before picking the baby up.
+- Car seat.
+Most hospitals require that this be properly installed before leaving the hospital.
+If you need help, ask your nurses at the hospital for help with installing it before bringing your baby home.